-The City's Residence Districts are comprised of singlefamily dwellings, the local churches, the local school, and two multi-family apartment buildings.
+The City's Residence Districts are comprised of single-family dwellings, the local churches, the school building, and two multi-family apartment buildings.

 The Residence Districts are intended to provide low density residential areas and restrict incompatible commercial and industrial use and to establish residential districts which will allow multiple dwellings (apartments, row houses, town houses, etc.) and which will maintain optimum space, height and lot requirements approximating the standards of single-family residential development.